 There are hospitals, which offer simple burial or cremation although there is no legal requirement for the same.

-How Can You Recover Physically and Emotionally After Miscarriage?
+How Can You Recover Physically and Emotionally After a Miscarriage?

-Physical recovery of the body depends on the stage of pregnancy and the type of miscarriage experienced.
+Physical recovery of the body depends on the stages of pregnancy and the type of miscarriage experienced.
 The body may recover fairly quickly or can also take several weeks to recover.

 Post miscarriage you might experience period-like bleeding and cramps and the body will feel tired while recovering.